 Sherman Cohn and the Library

-Sherman L. Cohn At first glance, our Library appears to be small.
+At first glance, our Library appears to be small.
 And while this may not reflect the wealth of information contained within the many special and small press titles on our shelves, or residing a mouse-click away in our electronic resources, the first iteration of our Library was even smaller.

 It was, in fact, a closet.